shiv6891/shiv6891.github.io/_pages/about.md

 Hi!

-I am a fourth-year PhD student at IIT Delhi and also working as a Lead Research at Wipro R&D (Lab45), Wipro Ltd.
+I am a PhD scholar at IIT Delhi and working as a Lead researcher at Wipro R&D (Lab45), Wipro Ltd.

 My thesis revolves around analyzing and characterizing Harmfulness within memes.
-Besides staring at memes that are both funny and outrageous, I primarily explore various computational solutions invoving multimodality and LLMs towards modeling the affective dimensions that enable characterisation and contextualisation of harmful memes.
+Besides staring at memes that are both funny and outrageous, I primarily explore various computational solutions involving multimodality and LLMs towards modeling the affective dimensions that enable characterisation and contextualisation of harmful memes.

 Specifically, I'm looking into aspects related to: